 You might recognize the works of these graphic designers from last week.
 Their works are as different as can be, and we wanted to hear more about their work process as well as their projects that were featured in an inspiring article on typography last week.

-With a few simple questions, we uncovered the work process of each one of these talented graphic designers and had a chat about their work, the creative process and personal tips that might help you with your designs.
+With a few simple questions, we uncovered the work process of each one of these talented graphic designers, their design process steps, the making of a creative brief, as well as chatted about their work, creative process and got a few personal tips that might help you with your beginner graphic design projects!

 How would you describe your approach to design?